-We have seven nominees for the Board of Directors, all but one of whom serve on our current Board of Directors.
-If elected, each nominee would hold office until the 2016 Annual Meeting of Stockholders and until his or her respective successor is elected and qualified or until his or her earlier death, removal or resignation.
+We have seven nominees for the Board of Directors, all of whom serve on our current Board of Directors.
+If elected, each nominee would hold office until the 2017 Annual Meeting of Stockholders and until his or her respective successor is elected and qualified or until his or her earlier death, removal or resignation.
 These nominees, their ages at the date of this Proxy Statement and the year in which they first became directors are set forth in the table below.
 The Board of Directors has affirmatively determined that each of the nominees, other than Mr. Lombardi, is independent from the Company and its management under the NYSE's independence standards.

-Name Age Director Since ince
+Name Age Director Since

-Ronald M. Lombardi 51 June 2015
+Ronald M. Lombardi 52 June 2015

-Gary E. Costley 71 November 2004
+Gary E. Costley 72 November 2004

-John E. Byom 61 January 2006
+John E. Byom 62 January 2006

-Charles J. Hinkaty 65 May 2010
+Sheila A. Hopkins 60 August 2015

-Sheila A. Hopkins 59 -
+James M. Jenness 70 May 2015

-James M. Jenness 69 May 2015
+Carl J. Johnson 68 August 2013

-Carl J. Johnson 67 August 2013
+Natale S. Ricciardi 67 May 2016